Notes to the consolidated financial statements

 Carrying amounts and fair values

 The loan from a related corporation bears floating interest at a nominal rate of USD three-month LIBOR plus margin of 2.80%.
-The carrying values of borrowings from related corporation approximate their fair values as the bank borrowings bear floating interest rates and are re-priceable at three-month intervals.
+The carrying value approximates the fair values as the interest rate is re-priceable at three- month intervals.

 Information about the Group’s exposure to currency and liquidity risks is included in Note 25.